Skip to Content

 Of course, a bit of garlic bread or cheesy garlic bread works a treat too.

-Easy sausage gnocchi in a tomato sauce with fresh parsley.
+Close-up sausage gnocchi in a rich tomato sauce served.

 Equipment Used